 Oh God.
 The movie where Bond goes into space.
 With a plot about a guy who wants to wipe out the human race on Earth, then repopulate Earth with the people who chose to be on the space station.
 You know, a sort of master race thing, with the stereotypical trope of them being the type of people you would expect.
 To be honest, I felt bad for them when things started going wrong and they started getting killed.
 But on the other hand, when the fate of the rest of the world is at stake… But on the other hand, the villains had to become rather incompetent to allow Bond to foil their plans.
 This is one of those 007 movies where the villains have to be made very stupid in order for Bond to succeed.

 It’s one of the goofiest Bond films yet (if not ever).
 Granted, the skydiving sequence at the start of the film is spectacular.
 And there’s some decent action and stunts here and there.
-Plus Jaws shows up again, Mr. Indestructable from Moore’s prior film From Russia With Love.
+Plus Jaws shows up again, Mr. Indestructable from Moore’s prior film The Spy Who Loved Me.
 And speaking of love, I love how the child audience (which this franchise had) loved the Jaws character so much, that they convinced the film creators to not only bring Jaws back, but make him into a good guy by the end.

 Anyway, this film has a bunch of laser fighting in it.